The Form Journey

 Many people don’t really understand the ins and outs of the school allocation process so I’m going to try and explain this in simple terms.

-By way of an example, Matthew got 93 in his AQE and the choices he made were:
+By way of an example let’s take Matthew first who got 190 in his SEAG test and the choices he made on his post-primary transfer form that he completed online to the Education Authority (EA) were:

-At this stage, the school begins to compile a list of names on their ‘place-list’.
+At this stage, the school begins to compile a list of names on their ‘temporary place-list’.

-If they have more applications than spaces, they will work with their admission criteria to reduce the numbers.
+If they have more applications than spaces, they will use their admission criteria to reduce the numbers.

 OUR EXAMPLE:

-Matthew’s First Choice was New York Grammar School and after reviewing all their applications, they filled all their places with people who had AQE scores from 94 so at this point he is not offered a place.
+Matthew’s First Choice was New York Grammar School and after reviewing all their applications in round one, they placed all the names in descending SEAG TSAS score order (in line with the admissions criteria) and filled all their places down to their 150th place and at that point and the lowest SEAG score was 195 so at this point Matthew was not offered a place.

-So, if the form isn’t successful in Round 1, it will move on to the second choice.
+So, if the form isn’t successful in Round 1, it will move on to the second choice on your post-primary transfer form.

 OUR EXAMPLE:

 The second choice school, Amsterdam Grammar School considers Matthew’s application.
-They have started their own ‘place-list’ from Round 1 and they have people on their list with AQE scores from 82, so they are happy to put Matthew on their list (for now) as his score is greater than their current lowest.
+They have started their own temporary place-list from Round 1 and they have people on their list with SEAG TSAS scores from 180, so they are happy to put Matthew on their list (for now) because his score is greater than their current lowest.

-It’s important to note that this will also be happening in Matthew’s original First Choice school (New York Grammar School) and although their lowest score was originally 94, it will probably be higher now with Round 2 completed.
+This will also be happening in Matthew’s original First Choice school (New York Grammar School) and although their lowest score was originally 195, it could be higher now with Round 2 completed.

 OUR EXAMPLE: